jrswab/Unfollow-Twitter-Users/README.md

 5. Press 'Enter'
 6. Profit!

+  If you want to run this script more than once make sure you reload twitter so the 'non-followers' are off the page.
+Else this will just reclick and have you refollow.

+To Do:
+1. Make the script unable to refollow if user forgets to reload page before a second run.

 ### If you found this usefull please give it a star.
 I'll :heart: you forever.